Go All the Way (song)

-"Go All the Way" is a single by American rock group Raspberries, released in July 1972 and written by frontman Eric Carmen.
-The song reached the Top 5 on three principal US charts: number 5 on the Billboard Hot 100, number 4 on Cashbox and number 3 on Record World.
+"Go All the Way" is a song written by Eric Carmen of American rock group the Raspberries, from their 1972 album Raspberries.
+Released as a single in July 1972, the song reached the Top 5 on three principal US charts: number 5 on the Billboard Hot 100, number 4 on Cashbox, and number 3 on Record World.
 The single sold more than 1.3 million copies, earning the band their only certified Gold Record.
-It was their second single release, their all-time biggest US hit, and appeared on their debut LP, Raspberries.
+It was their second single release and their biggest US hit.